 Forschungsnetzwerk "Environmental Crisis and the Transnational Imagination"

 Unter Leitung von Dr. Timo Müller läuft 2015 ein vom DFG gefördertes wissenschaftliches Netzwerk an, das sich mit den Wechselwirkungen zwischen Umweltkrise und Transnationalisierung und vor allem mit der Rolle imaginativer Texte in diesen Zusammenhängen beschäftigt.
 Weitere informationen hier.

-Zu weiteren Informationen, insbesondere des Lehrstuhlforschungs-schwerpunkts "Environmental Humanities" gelangen Sie auf unseren Forschungsseiten (in Englisch) oder auch hier (in deutsch).
+Zu weiteren Informationen, insbesondere des Lehrstuhlforschungs-schwerpunkts "Environmental Humanities" gelangen Sie auf unseren Forschungsseiten (in Englisch) oder auch (in deutsch).